 A company is treated as resident for tax purposes in Sri Lanka for a year of assessment if it is incorporated or formed under the laws of Sri Lanka, registered or the principal office is in Sri Lanka, or at any time during the year the management and control of the affairs of the company are exercised in Sri Lanka.

 Permanent establishment (PE)

 PE is a treaty concept in Sri Lanka.
 If a non-resident company creates a PE in Sri Lanka in terms of a double tax treaty (DTT), then such company is liable to Sri Lanka CIT.
 In the absence of a DTT, the domestic tax laws will apply.
-However, the Inland Revenue (Amenment) Act No 10 of 2021 incorporates the concept of a ‘permanent establishment’, which is defined to mean any business connection or fixed place of business through which the business of the enterprise is wholly or partly carried out, irrespective of the number of days of such business being carries out in Sri Lanka.
+However, the Inland Revenue (Amendment) Act No. 10 of 2021 incorporates the concept of a ‘permanent establishment’, which is defined to mean any business connection or fixed place of business through which the business of the enterprise is wholly or partly carried out, irrespective of the number of days of such business being carried out in Sri Lanka.

 Further, under the transfer pricing provisions of the New Act, ‘permanent establishment’ is defined: